solaiprakashv/ELEVATELABS/README.md

+# 🚀 ELEVATELABS - Data Analysis Learning Journey

+This repository contains my daily tasks and projects as part of my data analysis and visualization learning path with ElevateLabs.

+---

-# 🎬 Movie Dataset Cleaning - Task 1
+## 🎬 Movie Dataset Cleaning - Task 1

 This project demonstrates **data cleaning techniques** using Python and Pandas on a movie dataset.
 It is part of my learning journey to improve my **data analysis and machine learning skills**.